 Some kits require you to make templates and cut the fit of the cupboards with a jigsaw.
 Clearly this and other steps in the conversion process means that a DIY converter needs to have a good level of DIY skills to be able to fit a kit to a good standard.
 It is a good bit more advanced than making up Ikea flat packed furniture but less onerous than starting from scratch with faced ply sheets.
 Looking at some of the prices offered by kit suppliers the cost of supply and fit is not that much greater than supply only.

-Mazda Bongo Converters and Kit suppliers
+Can you tell me where I can find Mazda Bongo Converters and Kit suppliers?

-Here are some converters and kit manufacturers/suppliers that we’ve found.
+Yes, here are some converters and kit manufacturers/suppliers that we’ve found.
 These are presented here with the usual health warning, we are camper van insurance specialists not camper conversion experts.
 We are therefore not making any recommendation for any of the companies listed.

 This is not intended to be an exhaustive list but should be a good starting point.